wesleygrimes/ngrx-file-upload/README.md

 Let's start by creating a brand-new `Component`.
 This component will consist of the following elements:

-- An `input` element for the user to interact with to upload a file
+- An `input` element for the user to interact with to upload a file.
+The `change` event will dispatch the `UploadFileStoreActions.UploadRequest()` action

 - A progress percentage to connected to the `UploadFileStoreSelectors.selectUploadFileProgress` selector for real-time progress

-- A cancel button to dispatch the `UploadFileStoreActions.UploadCancelRequest()` action
+- A Cancel UPload button to dispatch the `UploadFileStoreActions.UploadCancelRequest()` action

-- A upload button to dispatch the `UploadFileStoreActions.UploadRequest()` action
-- A reset button to dispatch the `UploadFileStoreActions.UploadResetRequest()` action and allow for a new file upload
+- An Upload Another File button to dispatch the `UploadFileStoreActions.UploadResetRequest()` action and allow for a new file upload

 > SIDE NOTE: This would be a good scenario to create a connected container with a dumb component, but for the brevity of this article I will show these combined as one.
 In the example repository, I will show both scenarios.